 Change To Rechargeable Batteries

-Given the lifespan of the average rechargeable battery, you could replace those 47 single-use batteries with just 12 rechargeable batteries every 4 years.
+Given the average rechargeable battery’s lifespan, you could replace those 47 single-use batteries with just 12 rechargeable batteries every 4 years.
 Think of the vast savings in resources and landfill requirements.

 On this evidence, they are guaranteed to save you money.